4x4Robots/astro_personal_blog/README.md

-# Learning astro with a project
+# Learning Astro with a project

-I'm following [this tutorial](https://docs.astro.build/en/tutorial/0-introduction/) to get started with astro and try to create a personal blog.
+I'm following [this tutorial](https://docs.astro.build/en/tutorial/0-introduction/) to get started with Astro and try to create a personal blog.

 ## Deployment